 The No Child Left Behind Act of 2001 (NCLB, Public Law 107-110) requires the state of Oregon to annually determine whether schools, districts, and the state have made adequate yearly progress (AYP) toward the goal of having all students meet rigorous state academic standards by the 2013-2014 school year.
-Each year, the performance of all students in the school, district, and state as well as demographic subgroups of students, is measured using the Oregon State Assessment Test (OSAT) and the results are compared against annual performance targets.
+Each year, the performance of all students in the school, district, and state as well as demographic subgroups of students, is measured using the Oregon Assessment of Knowledge and Skills (OAKS) and the results are compared against annual performance targets.